MAIA

 How MAIA Is Making a Difference

-MAIA is an organization led by indigenous Guatemalan women working to create transformative opportunities for local Mayan girls.
+MAIA is an organization led by indigenous Guatemalan women working to create transformative opportunities for local Maya girls.

-MAIA’s mission is to empower these young women, all living in rural areas and below the poverty line, to become economically independent, improve their living standards and those of their families, and take leadership roles in their communities.
-Its core programs include a 7-year secondary education program and a post-secondary program to encourage university education and help graduates secure formal employment.
+MAIA’s mission is to empower these young women, all living in rural areas and below the poverty line, to become economically independent, improve their own and their families’ living standards, and take leadership roles in their communities.
+Its core programs include a 7-year secondary education program and a post-secondary program that encourages university education and helps graduates secure formal employment.

-• Operates the MAIA Impact school to educate Mayan girls and prepare them for a better future.
+• Operates the MAIA Impact school to educate Maya girls and prepare them for a better future.

 • Provides scholarships to students, called ‘Pioneer Girls’, to attend the MAIA Impact school.